 medicines and sometimes surgery.

-Avoiding caffeine, alcohol, tobacco, salt, and stress may prevent attacks of
+Avoiding salt, caffeine, alcohol, tobacco, and stress may prevent attacks.

 Anne C. Poinier, MD - Internal Medicine & Barrie J. Hurwitz, MD - Neurology